-In 1799 Robert John Thornton released the first installment of the book “The Temple of Flora.”
-This book was the first large color floral volume ever produced.
+A series of 11 prints derived from loss in the digitization process of the famous “The Temple of Flora.”
+In1799 Robert John Thornton released the first installment of the book, it was the first large color floral volume ever produced.
 Inspired by Linnaeus, the founder of modern botany, Thornton set out to represent the newly discovered sexual systems of plants through commissioned paintings.

 Only a few of these original copies exist and one resides at the Missouri Botanical Garden Research Library, one of the largest botanical libraries in the country.
 A few years ago Taschen approached the library to make a new edition.
 After making very high quality scans for Taschen the library converted the files to jpeg 2000 and uploaded them as archival web quality images to the Biodiversity Heritage Library online.